Tug-of-war between idioms' figurative and literal interpretations in LLMs: Tracing the interpretation flow

 \subsection{Analyzing layer-wise competing interpretation flow through activation patching}

-To dissociate the computational pathways of processing the figurative and literal interpretations, we employ activation patching at the subsequent token (i.e., `because') across layers, the point where the figurative interpretation is most strongly encoded.
-We generate three conditions by pairing a source -- a figurative context, a literal context, or a different idiom context ($s_f,\,s_l,\,s_a^*$), with a target sentence ($s_a$).
-Then, we patch the layer‐wise residual activations at the `because' position from the source condition into the target, see Figure~\ref{fig:replace_desc} for illustration of expected effect.
-For each layer $\ell$, we measure the patching causal effect by $\Delta F$ and $\Delta L$.
-Figure~\ref{fig:replace} summarizes the shift of interpretation after patching.
-We additionally patch idiom representations into paraphrased sentences (Appendix~\ref{sec:information_flow_patching_paraphrased_sentence}), which support pathways of interpretations that we find.

-\textbf{Results} Patching in figurative activations \(s_f\) into $s_a$ removes the intermediate path literal flow but leaves the direct route intact (Figure~\ref{fig:replace_desc1}).
-Figure~\ref{fig:replace_idiom_fig} shows that this slightly increases the $\Delta F(s_a \hookleftarrow s_f)$ by up to $0.01$ for patching in mid-layers 4-10, but doesn't affect the $\Delta L(s_a \hookleftarrow s_f)$, which remains zero.
-This indicates that for the mid-layers at the `because' token position, the model's residual stream is the predominant channel for the figurative interpretation (\bluecircc{3-1} \textbf{figurative path}).
-That is, we argue that there's a different path for the literal interpretation (\bluecircc{3-2} \textbf{compositional semantic direct path}) to convey its information to the final prediction, directly bypassing the intermediate path.
-This claim is supported by an attention-edge knockout experiment, where we prevent the last token from attending to the idiom tokens, and observe a drop in $\Delta L(s_a)$ at layer 11 and 13 while $\Delta F(s_a)$ remains near zero (see Appendix~\ref{sec:attention_edge_information_flow}).
+To measure the information flow along the intermediate pathway (through the subsequent token position \textit{`because'}), we patch the activation $s_a$ at the `because' token with $s_{f}$ or $s_{l}$ (Figures~\ref{fig:replace_desc1}, \ref{fig:replace_desc2}).
+On the other hand, patching the activation $s_a$ at the idiom token span with an alternative activation ($s_{f}$ or $s_{l}$) and then re-patching attention at the `because' token with $s_a$ allows us to isolate the information that flows via the direct route (Figures~\ref{fig:replace_desc3}, \ref{fig:replace_desc4}).

-We next patch the intermediate path by activations from the literal paraphrase \(s_l\).
-This removes the intermediate path figurative flow (Figure~\ref{fig:replace_desc2}).
-Figure \ref{fig:replace_idiom_lit} shows a substantial increase in the $\Delta L(s_a \hookleftarrow s_l)$, by $0.22$ in mid-layers (5-10).
-At the same time, $\Delta F(s_a \hookleftarrow s_l)$ drops sharply at intermediate layers, which indicates that the figurative interpretation is severely disrupted.
+\textbf{Results} Figure~\ref{fig:replace_idiom_fig} shows that the patching as illustrated in Figure~\ref{fig:replace_desc1}, increases the $\Delta F(s_a \hookleftarrow s_f)$ in mid-layers 4-10 (max: $0.17$), but has a relatively small effect on $\Delta L(s_a \hookleftarrow s_f)$, which shows some decrease (min: $-0.09$).
+Patching in $s_l$ (as in Fig.~\ref{fig:replace_desc2}) removes the intermediate path figurative flow, which leads to an increase in the $\Delta L(s_a \hookleftarrow s_l)$ in mid-layers (6-10) as shown in Figure~\ref{fig:replace_idiom_lit} (max: $0.13$).
+At the same time, $\Delta F(s_a \hookleftarrow s_l)$ drops symmetrically in the same layers (min: $-0.10$).
+This indicates that the figurative interpretation is suppressed in favor of the literal interpretation.